 You may already be feeling overwhelmed, particularly financially, by your accident and subsequent injury.
 A hearing is expensive and you might not be sure of the value of your claim.
 There is another option.
 Our attorneys at Babcock Injury Lawyers are skilled and acclaimed legal mediators.
 We encourage our clients to attempt voluntary mediation first, in which your attorney will act as a liaison between you and your employer in order to come to an agreement and settle for fair reimbursement of your pain and suffering.

-However, if neither party can come to an agreement on the events and awarded sum, you will already have the help of aggressive Baton Rouge workers’ compensation attorney to represent your claim in a district or state court of law.
+However, if neither party can come to an agreement on the events and awarded sum, you will already have the help of an aggressive attorney to represent your workers’ compensation claim in a Baton Rouge or state court of law.

 We know how exhausting the trial process can be, so we will do our best to help you settle matters out of court.
 No matter which course you choose to take, you can count on a Babcock attorney to get you a fair monetary award.